-Climate change has been recognized as unequivocally induced by human activities (IPCC, 2023; Eyring et al., 2023), and it is extremely likely that this activity has been the dominant cause of the observed warming since the mid-20th century (IPCC, 2013).
-Although human-induced global warming is likely to cause a worldwide temperature increase of 1.5 °C between 2030 and 2050 CE (IPCC, 2018), itsthe effects of global warming on high-altitude areas-are even more emphasized, with, which have a temperature increase rate that is-almost doubledoubles that of the global mean, are even more emphasized (Pepin et al., 2015; Brunetti et al., 2009; Auer et al., 2007; Böhm et al., 2001).
-This enhanced warming rate implies not only an-accelerated glacier melting, reduced snow cover duration, and permafrost thawing but_also, as a consequence, disruption of the hydrological cycles, disturbance of terrestrial and freshwater species and ecosystems, slope instability and a greater probability of wildfires (Carrer et al., 2023; IPCC, 2019a).(Carrer et al., 2023; IPCC, 2019).
-Understanding the dynamics of climate variability over centuries has been not only a scientific endeavour but also a pressing concern for society at large, as it provides these dynamics provide critical insights into the Earth's response to natural and anthropogenic factors (IPCC, 2023, 2019a, b, 2018).(IPCC, 2023, 2022, 2019, 2018).
-Thus, to contextualize ongoing climate and global changes in a wider frame, precise information on past environmental and climatic conditions is needed.
+- 25 Climate change has been recognized as unequivocally induced by human activities (IPCC, 2023; Eyring et al., 2023), and it is extremely likely that this activity has been the dominant cause of the observed warming since the mid-20th century (IPCC, 2013).
+Although human-induced global warming is likely to cause a worldwide temperature increase of 1.5 °C between 2030 and 2050 CE (IPCC, 2018), its effects on high-altitude areas are even more emphasized, with a temperature increase rate that is almost double that of the global mean (Pepin et al., 2015; Brunetti et al., 2009; Auer et al., 2007; Böhm et al., 2001).
+This - 30 enhanced warming rate implies not only an accelerated glacier melting, reduced snow cover duration, and permafrost thawing but, as a consequence, disruption of the hydrological cycles, disturbance of terrestrial and freshwater species and ecosystems, slope instability and a greater probability of wildfires (Carrer et al., 2023; IPCC, 2019a).
+Understanding the dynamics of climate variability over centuries has been not only a scientific endeavour but also a pressing concern for society at large, as it provides critical insights into the Earth's response to natural and anthropogenic factors (IPCC, 2023, 2019a, b, 2018).
+Thus, to

+35 contextualize ongoing climate and global changes in a wider frame, precise information on past environmental and climatic conditions is needed.